longnguyen1112/longnguyen1112/README.md

-# - 👋 Hi, I’m Hoang Long (Nathan) and welcome to my GitHub
+#  👋 Hi, I’m Hoang Long (Nathan)

 I am a senior computer science student at Minot State University.
 I am passionate about programming and software.
 I am currently looking for a postition where I can enhance my knowledge and apply it into real world problem.
-# - 👀 About me
+👀 About me

 I am currently a tutor/ (lab) teaching assistant at MSU Department of Mathematics and Computer Science.
 I love helping and sharing my understanding to people.

-# - 🌱 My current project
+🌱 My current project

 I am working on my web portfolio that having a AI chatbot (CSS, React and Python)

-# - 📫 Interest:
+📫 Interest:

 Web/Software Development
 Machine Learning and AI